rubyworks/smeagol/README.md

 for your hostname and port.

+## ROADMAP

+The most recent versions of Smeagol had focused on adding static site generation to the project.
+This goal has now been dropped.
+Static site generation, it turns out, is not an important goal for Smeagol becuase that can accomplished using other tools, particularly Jekyll, with only a modicum of extra work.
+In that light, we are currently updating Smeagol's configuration defaults to be as similar to Jekyll's as possible.
+This will facilitate the transition to static should that ever be required and more generally reduce the cognative load on developers.

-## CONTRIBUTE
+## CONTRIBUTING

 Have a great idea for Smeagol?
 Awesome.
 Fork the repository and add a feature or fix a bug.
-There are a couple things I ask:
+There are a couple things we ask:

 * Create an appropriately named topic branch that contains your change.
 * Please try to provide tests for all code you check in.
+* Use an apprpriate commit tag, such as `:doc:`, `:test:`, etc.

 Note that Smeagol uses Citron and AE for testing.
-And admittedly the project is water-falling too much at present.
+And admittedly this project is waterfalling too much at present.
 So if you would like to contribute, but don't have any specific request, writing a few tests would be a great help.